Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Adaptive enrichment schemes for clinical trials with subgroup selection

+We shall discuss the calculation of $\mathcal{I}_{max}$ in the TTE (or joint modeling) setting in Section~\ref{subsec:design}.

-By construction, the FWER is protected in the weak sense.
-That is, under \(H_G:\theta_1=\theta_2=\theta_F=0\) we have FWER \(\alpha\) exactly by Equations~\eqref{eq:type1} and~\eqref{eq:power}.
-We can show that asymptotically we also have strong control of the FWER, which is the probability of rejecting one or more true null hypotheses.
-We prove this by showing that FWER is maximised under the global null. \begin{theorem} For global null hypothesis \(H_G\) and any \(\Theta\), we have
+By construction, under $H_G:\theta_1=\theta_2=\theta_F=0$, we have FWER $\alpha$ exactly by Equations~\eqref{eq:type1} and~\eqref{eq:power}.
+Hence, the FWER is protected in the weak sense.
+To prove that we also have strong control of the FWER, we impose the condition that the treatment effect in the full population, is non-negative.
+This ensures that the subgroup selected does not differ under scenarios $(\theta_1,\theta_2)$ and $(0,0)$ which is needed for the proof.
+The condition is not restrictive, since treatment effects other than $\theta_F$ are allowed to be negative and $\theta_F$ can equal zero. \begin{theorem} For global null hypothesis $H_G$ and any $\bs{\Theta}=(\theta_1,\theta_2)$ such that $\theta_F=\lambda \theta_1+(1-\lambda)\theta_2$ is non-negative, we have